WE ARE NOW HIRING FOR THE POSITION

 - Vision requirements: uncorrected 20/40 correctable to 20/20 colour vision.

-- Must successfully complete the Pre-Application Assessment for Police Constable conducted through the Ontario Association of Chiefs of Police (oacpcertificate.ca).
+- Must successfully complete the Pre-Application Assessment for Police Constable conducted through the Ontario Association of Chiefs of Police oacpcertificate.ca (CERTIFICATE REQUIRED FOR CADET AND CONSTABLE ONLY)

 Stages of the Selection Process